 Botanical Name: Theobroma cacao

-Daily consumption of dark chocolate will lower blood pressure by two to three points.
+Daily consumption of dark, pure chocolate will lower blood pressure by two to three points.
 Sprinkling cacao powder on your oatmeal helps your gut produce important microbes that aid the overall medicinal values of cacao.
 The darker the chocolate the more flavonoids and flavanols it contains.

-Below is an overview of Cacao, combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
-Gain a balanced and thorough understanding of the healing properties of Cacao.
+Below is an overview of cacao, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of cacao.

 Also Known As: Cocoa